Dog-Friendly Hunter Valley, NSW: Visiting with a Dog

 Another recent option is Ozi Dogs.
 Book a dog-friendly wine tasting tour in their mini-bus or six-seater van, with both group and private couple tours available.
 You’ll visit three wineries, a distillery and enjoy cheese, chocolate and olive oil tastings.

-A popular spot for locals to head for a walk with their dogs (although dogs need to be kept on a leash) is Kitchener Dam, about 5km south of Cessnock.
-The adjacent park is home to a large Poppet Head, an interesting remain from the mine that was once on the site.
+The park adjacent to the dam is home to a large Poppet Head, an interesting remain from the mine that was once on the site.
 There’s a pleasant 1.2km walking trail around the dam, home to ducks and swans, plus another longer trail through the nearby bushland.
+Dogs need to be kept on a leash.

 Kitchener Dam Poppet Head